Kjelll/Portfolio/AoE/AoE_doc.md

 ## Civ additions
 Some possible civ choices I found while researching european groups and cultures.
-Since 20 AoE 2 civilizations are already actors in the european/mediterranean region, all the most famous groups active in the middle ages are obviously already implemented.
+Since 20 AoE 2 civilizations are already actors in the european/mediterranean region, all the most famous groups active in the middle ages are obviously already implemented, or have some overlap with an already implemented one.

-I specifically did game design for a Venice Civ, the others are just history, grouped to fit into a theme that makes sense and is not totally unknown in pop culture.
+I specifically did game design examples for Venice at the bottom, the others are just about history, grouped to fit into a theme that makes sense and is not totally unknown in pop culture.

+### West Francia (after fall of the Franks, time of viking warrior Rollo)
+- Kingdom of France

+- Normany/Normans

+- Burgundy

+- potentially some group out of the germanic stew of dukes and kingdoms, Bavaria, Bohemia, old swiss confederacy, Saxons, Flanders/Flemish, etc.

 ### Nordic Migration